Arbikie distillery: Products

 CARL of Germany to produce whisky, gin and vodka.

 The core gin expression is named 'Kirsty's Gin' after master distiller Kirsty Black and includes botanicals such as seaweed, carline thistle and Scottish blaeberry.

 The distillery also produce a gin called Nàdar (nature) which is branded as climate positive in terms of environmental production.
 Unusually, the gin uses peas instead of wheat in production.

 In 2014, the distillery produced Scotland's first commercial potato vodka.
 The vodka uses a blend of Maris Piper, King Edwards and Cultra potatoes.

-In 2020, the distillery released a Highland Rye whiskey.
-On release, the rye whisky was the first commercial rye whisky produced for more than 100 years in Scotland.
+In 2020, the distillery released a Highland rye whisky.
+On release, this was the first commercial rye whisky produced for more than 100 years in Scotland.